 High Visibility Facades are visible from the street and from open space.
+Please refer to neighborhood site plans in Chapter 2.0: Planning Guidelines for the anticipated locations of High Visibility Facades.
 High Visibility Facades are entry facades; hillside rear facades (facing the view); and corner lot facades.
 The High Visibility Facade of all homes should welcome residents, be inviting to neighbors and guests, and must follow guidelines defined in this section.